fantastech/notifier/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Send WhatsApp notifications using the official WhatsApp Cloud APIs for Woocommerce orders and form sumissions for Gravity Forms, Contact Form 7 & more.
+Send WhatsApp notifications for Woocommerce orders, form sumissions for Gravity Forms, Contact Form 7 and more using the official WhatsApp API.

 == Description ==

-**Send WhatsApp notifications** for Woocommerce orders, abadoned cart recovery, form submissions from _Contact Form 7_, _Gravity Forms_, _WPForms_ & other popular form plugins and for a lot of other such actions using the **official WhatsApp Cloud APIs**.
+**Send WhatsApp notifications** for Woocommerce orders, abadoned cart recovery, form submissions from _Contact Form 7_, _Gravity Forms_, _WPForms_ & other popular form plugins and for a lot of other such actions using the **official WhatsApp API**.

 **NOTE:** This plugin requires you to have an account at [WANotifier.com](https://wanotifier.com/).
 Create your **FREE forever** account now by [clicking here](https://app.wanotifier.com/create-account/).